The mill logo

 Ethiopia’s Guji zone is a distant and heavily forested swath of land stretching southeast through the lower corner of the massive Oromia region.
 Coffee farms in many parts of Guji begin at 2000 meters in elevation and tend to climb from there.
 The natural fermentation process creates bright and exciting fruit tones.

-REGION : Buku Sayasa community, Hambela District, Guji Zone, Oromia Region, Ethiopia
+REGION : Guji Zone, Oromia Region, Ethiopia

 PROCESS : Full natural - 24 hour fermentation, sun-dried 3-4 weeks